Biology Degree Information

 Master of Science

 The Master of Science in Biology will usually require a focus on a specific aspect of biology, rather than the discipline as a whole.
 Interested students may consider pursuing master's degrees in areas such as molecular biology, biochemistry, botany or microbiology.
+Completing a master’s degree typically takes two years and may include a research or capstone project.

 Those obtaining doctorates in biology will be at the cutting edge of life science and technology.
 Those with doctorates in biology may go on to become geneticists, to run hospitals, to pursue medical degrees or to do research.
 They may create life saving drugs or techniques to improve health or longevity.
 Earning a doctoral degree in biology will take a concerted effort.
 A great deal of time and energy will be needed.
 Several years of study at an accredited university or college plus intensive research will be necessary in order to obtain the degree.